 On 18 June 2020, the Fair Work Commission handed down a decision allowing the alteration of rules for the purposes of unifying the International and National Divisions.
 The rules, modified by the transitional rules intended to facilitate elections for office under the unitary structure, operated until inaugural elections were completed.
-As a result of COVID-19, such elections were deferred.
-The unitary structure became operative on 16 September 2020.
+As a result of COVID-19, such elections were deferred until after 30 June 2020.
+The unitary structure became operative subsequent to period-end, with an effective date of 16 September 2020.